Mary E. Klotman: Personal life

-Mary Klotman is married to Paul Klotman whom she met while both were students at the Duke University School of Medicine.
+Mary Klotman is married to Paul Klotman whom she met while both were residents at the Duke University School of Medicine.
 They married at the Duke Chapel on November 28, 1981.
 As Mary is Catholic and Paul is Jewish, their minister was Unitarian Universalist, as they could not find a rabbi nor priest willing to marry them.
-The Klotmans have two sons, one of whom was the first born via in vitro fertilization at Duke University.
+The Klotmans have two sons, one of whom was the first successful live birth from a frozen embryo at Duke University.